QuentinRougemont/genome_annotation/README.md

 annotate=""  #a string (YES/NO)? if annotation = YES then annotation of the genomes will be performed
              #else gtf and fastafiles are expected and only the paml/ds/genespace etc will be performed

+RelatedProt="/path/to/related_protein.fa" #a full path to a set of external protein data (fasta format) for braker

 #if annotate = NO then gtf should be provided:
 gtf1=""
 gtf2=""